Recourse – Appeals/Reviews

 Who should use this process

-You should use this process if you have received a Seizure Receipt (K19 or K19RCMP) or a Notice of Ascertained Forfeiture (K9).
+You should use this process if you have received a Seizure Receipt (K19 or K19RCMP), a Notice of Ascertained Forfeiture (K9) or a Notice of Penalty Assessment – Personal (BSF838).

 You may request a ministerial review, if you are the person:

-- Who has paid money or security to obtain release of the seized goods or conveyance; or
+- who has paid money or security to obtain release of the seized goods or conveyance

-- Upon whom an ascertained forfeiture has been served.
+- upon whom an ascertained forfeiture has been served or

 How to request a review

-You must submit a request for a ministerial review within 90 calendar days of the date of the enforcement action.
+You must submit a request for a ministerial review within 90 calendar days of the date of the enforcement action or the date of service of the notice of penalty assessment.
 In exceptional circumstances, the Customs Act allows more time to request a review of an enforcement action.
 For more information see Request an extension of time under the Customs Act.

 - You can now request a review of a CBSA decision online.